Oracle Licensing

 Recommendations (Database Licensing)

 • Account for minimums and options: Remember the NUP minimums (25 per processor for Enterprise Edition) and include all users (human or device) in counts.
-If counting users is too onerous, itโ€™s safer to license by processor.
-Also, be mindful of Database Options and Management Packs (like Partitioning, Advanced Security, Diagnostics Pack, etc.) โ€“ these are separately licensed add-ons.
-Disable or limit use of any feature you havenโ€™t purchased; Oracleโ€™s audit scripts can detect usage of options and bill you for them.
+If counting users is too onerous, itโ€™s safer to license by the processor.
+Also, be mindful of Database Options and Management Packs (such as Partitioning, Advanced Security, and Diagnostics Pack), which are separately licensed add-ons.
+Disable or limit the use of any feature you havenโ€™t purchased; Oracleโ€™s audit scripts can detect usage of options and bill you for them.

 • Monitor and audit internally: Perform periodic internal audits of Oracle DB usage.
 Check user counts, processor counts, and option usage.
 For example, ensure inactive database accounts are removed or donโ€™t exceed NUP counts.
 That standby or DR databases are properly licensed or configured per Oracleโ€™s policies (Oracle allows certain DR configurations to be licensed differently if truly passive).
 Identifying issues yourself allows you to address them (or purchase additional licenses at budget time) before Oracleโ€™s auditors come knocking.